Happy New Year Email Message Ideas and Examples

 Ideas to use in your Happy New Year email

 Holiday email campaigns for each brand and marketing strategy differ.
 What works for one company may not be as effective and on-brand for another.
-We gathered several universal ideas on New Year wishes for your customers.
+We gathered several universal ideas for New Year wishes for your customers.
 Choose one that’s right for you!

-Provide a recap of the user activity
+Share a recap of the user activity

 People in general are curious about statistics and fun facts, especially about themselves.
 A personalized email with subscribers’ yearly figures and milestones is very engaging.
 Here’s one of the statistics New Year email examples:

 This yearly report email from Kroger is a great example of this category.
-It provides savings statistics to make the customers feel the positive impact of shopping with the brand.
+It shares savings statistics to make the customers feel the positive impact of shopping with the brand.
 The design features bright colors and cute characters to capture attention.

 Another idea is a year-in-review email about your business’ achievements.
 This approach is great for charities, news and sports outlets, and other companies that don’t collect user statistics.